-You want to get engaged readers to become customers by getting them thinking about your products.
-This stage is the point where potential buyers determine the legitimacy of your company, develop trust in you, and decide if they have a need for your product.
+You want engaged readers to become customers by getting them thinking about your products.
+This stage is the point where potential buyers determine the legitimacy of your company, develop trust in you, and decide if they need your product.

 That means creating:

 - Case studies

 Guides, templates, and white papers perform well to influence leads and generate leads.
 You can look at leads generated and leads influenced to determine which type of content performs the best.

 Email marketing keeps your audience engaged and drives reliable website traffic while promoting your products.
 Still not the time for hard-sell tactics.

 This is the stage where you seek to convert contacts that have expressed interest in your product into active customers.
 They know your brand and products, and it's time to make the sale.